home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 Tommy Bonapace and Toni Ponholzer (Austria), 7/12/1990.

 Description.
 The “approach” to the Perfil de Indio col (Bifida-Perfil de Indio) involves 400 meters of snow and ice to 55º as well a couple of rock pitches (to 5).
-Once at the col climb several moderate pitches to a big ear shaped off-width crack that leads to icy cracks and another five pitches to the summit, many of which are in common with the Swiss route.
+Once at the col climb several moderate pitches to a big ear shaped off-width crack that leads to icy cracks and another five pitches to the summit, many of which are in common with the Filo Sur route (350m altogether).

 History.
 “Cheoma” is Toni’s nickname.
 Tommy named the route without Toni’s knowing.